soundasleep/openclerk-cookbook/README.md

 * Configure `config.php` as necessary
 * Setup default cron jobs

+### TODO

+* Use Capistrano for deployment/config/installing gems instead of homegrown solution

 See also [openclerk-chef](https://github.com/soundasleep/openclerk-chef) which provides a complete Chef repository and installation instructions that use this cookbook directly.

 Requirements